webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

 {{{example url="../webgpu-compute-shaders-builtins.html"}}}

-These builtins are the generally the only inputs that change per thread of a compute shader for one call to `pass.dispatchWorkgroups` so to be effective you need to figure out how to use them to design a compute shader function to do what you want, given these `..._id`
+These builtins are generally the only inputs that change per thread of a compute shader for one call to `pass.dispatchWorkgroups` so to be effective you need to figure out how to use them to design a compute shader function to do what you want, given these `..._id`